gtk-rs/gtk4-rs/book/src/accessibility.md

 [Orca](https://orca.gnome.org/) is the GNOME screen reader.
 You can enable it in Settings → Accessibility → Screen Reader, or toggle it with **Super+Alt+S** (Super is typically the Windows key).
-Testing with an actual screen reader is the best way to experience what your users experience.
 Try navigating your application using only the keyboard while Orca announces elements.

 ### Accessibility Checklist